SayantanRC/FileX/README.md

 For FileX11, this method starts the system ui to let the user select a global root directory.
 The uri from the selected root directory is internally stored.
 All new FileX objects will consider this user selected directory as the root.
 #### Arguments:
 `reRequest`: Only applicable for FileX11, defunct for FileXT.
 Default is "false".
-If "false" and global root is already selected by user, then user is not asked again.
+If "false" and global root is already selected by user, and exists now, then user is not asked again.
 If "true" user is prompted to select a new global root directory.
 Root of all previously created FileX objects will remain unchanged.
 `onResult: ((resultCode: Int, data: Intent?) -> Unit)`: Optional callback function called once permission is granted or denied.
   - `resultCode`: If success, it is `Activity.RESULT_OK` else usually `Activity.RESULT_CANCELED`.
   - `data`: Intent with some information.